 Leticia de Sousa Eduardo, Ticiane Costa Farias, Siluana Benvindo Ferreira, Paula Benvindo Ferreira, Zilka Nanes Lima and Savio Benvindo Ferreira* Pages 917 - 924 ( 8 )

-Center for Teacher Training (CFP), Federal University of Campina Grande (UFCG), Cajazeiras campus, Paraiba, Center for Teacher Training (CFP), Federal University of Campina Grande (UFCG), Cajazeiras campus, Paraiba, PhD in Veterinary Medicine, Agricultural Defense Agency of Piaui, Piaui, Postgraduate Program in Natural and Synthetic Bioactive Products, Federal University of Paraiba, Cidade Universitaria, s/n - Castelo Branco, 58051-900, Joao Pessoa, Paraiba, Professor at the Department of Pharmacy, State University of Paraiba, Campina Grande, Paraiba, Substitute Professor of Nursing Academic Unit (UAENF/CFP/UFCG), Center for Teacher Training, Federal University of Campina Grande, Cajazeiras campus, Paraiba
+Center for Teacher Training (CFP), Federal University of Campina Grande (UFCG), Cajazeiras campus, Paraiba, Center for Teacher Training (CFP), Federal University of Campina Grande (UFCG), Cajazeiras campus, Paraiba, Agricultural Defense Agency of Piaui, Piaui, Postgraduate Program in Natural and Synthetic Bioactive Products, Federal University of Paraiba, Cidade Universitaria, s/n - Castelo Branco, 58051-900, Joao Pessoa, Paraiba, Department of Pharmacy, State University of Paraiba, Campina Grande, Paraiba, Center for Teacher Training, Federal University of Campina, (UAENF/CFP/UFCG), Grande (UFCG), Cajazeiras Campus, Paraiba